marks/information-security-policy/information-security-policy-for-PCI.md

 (e.g. acceptable use agreements, rules of behavior, information security policy) for personnel requiring access to organizational information and information systems.
-Human Resources receives signed acknowledgement from users every 1 year indicating that they have read, understood, and agree to abide by the agreements before authorizing access to the information system and its resident information. **Security** reviews and updates the access agreements every 1 year.
+Human Resources receives signed acknowledgement from users **every 1 year** indicating that they have read, understood, and agree to abide by the agreements before authorizing access to the information system and its resident information. **Security** reviews and updates the access agreements **every 1 year**.
 Electronic signatures are acceptable for use in acknowledging access agreements. **Security** establishes a set of rules (e.g. Rules Of Behavior) for all Personnel.